honeycreepers/honeycreepers/README.md

 <p align="center"> ᝰ.ᐟ꩜ val/valentine - they/them - minor 𖥔 ݁ ˖

-<p align="center"> i don't mind int/c+h at all, even if im with friends, but i usually dont interact first and i might be a little awkward
+<p align="center"> i Love int and C+h pleas !
+Pleas int with me or sit by me anytim even if im with friends!!!!!!!!
+HOWEVER i am offtab ALL the time and i miss so much So PLS W2I OR SPIN ATTACK ME UNTIL I SEE YOU I swear i am NOT ignoring you or anything I OWE MY FRIENDS MY FIRSTBRON CHILDRENA ND MY CORPOREAL FORM AND ALL MY MORTAL POSSESSIONS IAM SO SORRY I THINK YOU GUYS AR SO COOL I LIKE U ALL AND I AM TOO SCARED OT INT FIRST SOMETIMES! :DDDDDDDDDDDDDD

 <p align="center"> * ‧̍̊˙· 𓆝.° ｡˚𓆛˚｡ °.𓆞 ·˙‧̍̊ </center>